jalbastefan828/global-superstore-dashboard/README.md

 - Python 3.10+, dash 3.3.0, plotly 6.4.0
 - Installing the required libraries:
-    + All the libraries required for this project (pandas, plotly, dash, etc.) are listed in the `requirements.txt` file.
+    + All the libraries required for this project are listed in the `requirements.txt` file.
-    + In the same folder, there is a `.bat` file that can be run to automatically install all required libraries.
+    + In the same folder, there is a `install_requirements.bat` file that can be run to automatically install all required libraries.
     + Alternatively, you can run: `py -m pip install -r requirements.txt`
     + If you are using Anaconda, these libraries can also be installed directly through Anaconda Navigator.
 - Jupyter Notebook is required to run the notebooks: